Joentze/Valor-API/README.md

 # Valor-API

-API for Valor.
-Valor is a Natural Language UI outfitted with simple sentiment analysis and pre-programmed functions
+Valor-API is an API to manage other APIs and their responses.

+Valor-API has a natural language interface to access and manage these APIs